Title Insurance for Your Peace of Mind

 Looking for mortgage advice?
-We will be glad to help!
-Call us at (303) 862-7760.
+We'd be thrilled to answer your questions about our many mortgage solutions!
+Give us a call today at (303) 862-7760.
 Want to get started?
-Apply Now.
+Apply Online Now.

-- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
+- Defective title — "Defective title" covers any number of problems with the title to your home.
+It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Any number of other complicated problems define "Defective title" or "Clouded Title."
-The title insurance company will find these title problems, or if they miss them, insure your loss up to the amount of the policy.
+Any number of other complex problems define "Defective title."
+The title insurance policy will protect you from these errors if the title company misses them.

 Tenby J. Dahman can walk you through the pitfalls of getting a mortgage.
 Call us at (303) 862-7760.